 For this recipe, you only need a handful of ingredients.
 It is quick and easy to make- you only need to allow time for it to chill.
 You can find more elaborate recipes- I know they used to add in a step called a “water bath” to finish the recipe, but it just isn’t necessary to achieve the same result.
 I have also used a double boiler to melt the chocolate and mix in the cream, but I have found that letting the heated yolks and milks melt the chocolate in the blender is the best method for keeping it simple.
 As you can see in the photo below, it whips up to be so thick and rich… and so small serving sizes are ideal.
 I use 4-ounce ramekins and a small amount of homemade, fresh whipped cream to top the chocolate goldmine.
 Of course, you can use larger serving sizes and add more whipped cream plus any other topping you like.
 Raspberries and strawberries are always a perfect way to up the delish factor, but I am a purist when it comes to chocolate pots of cream.

 Chocolate Pots de Creme

-12 oz. bag of Ghiradelli semi-sweet chocolate chips (you can also go with darker chocolate if you like)
+- 12 oz. bag of Ghirardelli semi-sweet chocolate chips (you can also go with darker chocolate if you like)

 - Whisk the egg yolks, 1 cup of the cream, the milk, granulated sugar and salt in a medium-sized saucepan over medium heat.
 Continue cooking and stir constantly for about 5 minutes until it is almost boiling.
 The mixture should be thick enough to coat the spoon or spatula.